TDH-SSI-Hub/wiNBS/README.md

 works from the ‘View Investigation’ page, not the ‘Edit Investigation’ page, although this functionality may be added later.

+To transfer an investigation to a different jurisdiction, you can use `nbs_investigation_transfer()` from the investigation’s view page.

 To edit an investigation, you can use `nbs_investigation_edit()` to enter the edit page. `nbs_field_set()` can be used to set the value of a field from the investigation page.
 The page metadata can also be